spieglt/wifidirect-legacy-ap/README.md

 // Meant to stand in for a Tauri window but can be anything.
 Must implement Send + Clone.
 #[derive(Clone)]
 struct Window {
-    value: u8, // Value is arbitrary, just demonstrating that we can access struct fields in the output() method }
+    value: u8, // Value is arbitrary, just demonstrating that we can access struct fields in the wifidirect_output() method }

 impl UI for Window {
-    fn output(&self, msg: &str) {
+    fn wifidirect_output(&self, msg: &str) {
         println!("val: {}, msg: {}", self.value, msg);
     }
 }